-HIB allegations can be reported to the Principal, classroom teacher, and/or the school's anti-Bullying Specialist, Mrs. Ramona Kuznedelov 908-301-9104 x378.
+HIB allegations should be reported to the Principal using the HIB Reporting Form for Families.
+This can also be found on the district's website.
+Parents are also encouraged to bring any concerns to their classroom teacher, and/or the school's anti-Bullying Specialist, Mrs. Ramona Kuznedelov 908-301-9104 x378.